RINK Hockey Academy Program

 A hockey academy does not follow a typical hockey schedule of two practices and one or two games per week.
 Players practice four to five times weekly depending on their game schedule, with those games taking place in a weekend or showcase tournament format.
 A RHA student-athlete will be on the ice more, with more skill development, than any other player in Manitoba.

-The RHA players school day will be modified to allow maximum time for school and training needs.
+The RHA student athletes school day will be modified to allow maximum time for school and training needs.
 The teams will travel and compete mostly outside the province at the highest levels on both sides of the border during the full school year.
 Shaftesbury appointed team liaison will ensure players meet minimum standards and academic readiness for post secondary applications and career choices.

 The RINK Hockey Academy is a program which will run yearly through the entire School Calendar year.